ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

 Debugging a specific node with GDB
 ==================================

-To easily set up a GDB session before launching a ROS 2 node, leverage the ``--prefix`` option in launch files to easily set up a GDB session before launching a ROS 2 node.
+To easily set up a GDB session before launching a ROS 2 node, leverage the ``--prefix`` option to easily set up a GDB session before launching a ROS 2 node.
 For GDB debugging, use it as follows:

 .. note::